The Real Benefits of Napping:

 Naska et al. (2007) — 23,681-person prospective cohort study

 The largest prospective study of napping and cardiovascular outcomes — following 23,681 healthy Greek adults for 6 years — found that regular midday nappers had a 37% lower risk of coronary mortality than non-nappers.
-The association was strongest among working men and persisted after controlling for multiple cardiovascular risk factors including BMI, physical activity, and diet.
+The association was strongest among working men and persisted after controlling for BMI, physical activity, and diet.
 The researchers proposed three biological mechanisms: (1) cortisol reduction during the nap period, (2) lower 24-hour mean arterial pressure, and (3) reduced sympathetic nervous system activation.
 While causality cannot be confirmed from observational data, the biological mechanisms are plausible and independently supported by smaller experimental studies.

 Nap vs Caffeine — What the Research Shows